nodejs/node/doc/api/stream.md

       }
     } while (i > 0 && ok);
     if (i > 0) {
-      // had to stop early!
+      // Had to stop early!
-      // write some more once it drains writer.once('drain', write);
+      // Write some more once it drains. writer.once('drain', write);
     }
   }